 Do multiple sessions of shaving or waxing bore you?
 Then laser hair removal might be the ideal remedy for you.
-Though not invasive, this modern technology is fast gaining a very high status as one of the best ways to get smooth and hair-free skin, considered by many to provide the longest-lasting effects, and regarded as safer or more effective than traditional hair removal methods.
+Though not invasive, this modern technology is fast gaining a very high status as one of the best ways to get smooth and hair-free skin, considered by many to provide the longest-lasting effects and regarded as safer or more effective than traditional hair removal methods.
+“Laser hair removal treatment uses focused beams of light to inflict some damage on the hair follicles to halt further growth.”

 Table of Contents

-2. How Does Laser Hair Removal Work?
+- How Does Laser Hair Removal Work?

-3. Is Laser Hair Removal Safe?
+- Is Laser Hair Removal Safe?

-5. The Benefits of Laser Hair Removal
+- The Benefits of Laser Hair Removal

-6. How Many Sessions Do You Need?
+- How Many Sessions Do You Need?

-7. Is Laser Hair Removal Permanent?
+- Is Laser Hair Removal Permanent?

-8. Common Myths About Laser Hair Removal
+- Common Myths About Laser Hair Removal

-9. Post-Treatment Care Tips
+- Post-Treatment Care Tips

-10. Conclusion
+- Conclusion

-11. FAQs
+- FAQs

-Laser hair removal is a kind of noninvasive procedure that makes use of highly focused beams in light to treat hair follicles.
 First, the laser energy is absorbed by the pigment (melanin) in a hair, which then transforms into heat.
 This heat damages the hair follicle in order to prevent further hair growth.
 Treatment works as it is meant to; it is precise and only treats hair while bleeding normal tissue.

 How Does Laser Hair Removal Work?

 The effectiveness of laser treatment for hair removal relies on a device emitting a specific light wavelength that targets melanin found in the hair.
-The light energy will; then, heat up and damage the hair follicle, leading to the slowing, or even in some cases complete stopping, of hair growth.
+The light energy will then heat up and damage the hair follicle, leading to the slowing, or even in some cases complete stopping, of hair growth.
 Because hair grows in different phases, multiple treatments will be performed to target the hair at each stage of its growth.
 The procedure is safe and effective if performed by a trained professional.

 Is Laser Hair Removal Safe?